Updated 1 June 2022.

-Based on health advice, public health and social measures will be eased from 12.01am Friday 29 April 2022.
+Based on health advice, more baseline public health and social measures will be phased out from Friday 10 June 2022.
 More information can be found here.

 Wearing of masks will not be required in most settings, proof of vaccination to certain enter venues is not required and new guides for close contacts without symptoms are also in place.